What Can You Put in a Hippo Bag – the Ultimate Guide

 12. Food waste

 No, food waste cannot be disposed of in a skip bag.
-This is because food waste is organic waste, so needs to be treated differently to general waste at the tip.
+This is because food waste is organic waste, so needs to be treated differently from general waste at the tip.
 Food waste is best disposed of in your general waste household bin or food waste bin if you have one.

 15. Washing machine